nextcloud/documentation/admin_manual/exapps_management/DeployConfigurations.rst

 NC & ExApps in the same Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Applications are deployed in the same docker where Nextcloud resides.
+Applications are deployed in the same Docker where Nextcloud resides.

 Suggested way to communicate with Docker: via ``docker-socket-proxy``.